EdwinVW/pitstop/workshop/pitstop-workshop.md

 1. Start Visual Studio Code.
 2. Select *File*, *Open Folder* and select the *CustomerEventHandler* folder you created in step 2.1.
    >Visual Studio Code might show you some dialogs about plugins that you can install.
 For now, just install all plugins that it suggests.
 It will also asks you to add some 'assets' it needs for building and debugging the project.
 Acknowledge this with 'Yes'.
 This will create a '.vscode' folder.
-You can ignore that for now.
+You can ignore that folder for now.

 3. Open the file *CustomerEventHandler.csproj* by double-clicking on it.
 This is the file that describes the project.
 It is pretty straightforward and clean.
-4. Start the application by pressing F5.
+4. Start the application by pressing `F5`.
 The project will be built and started.
 You can see the output in the 'DEBUG CONSOLE' window that was automatically opened.

 **Add reference to the infrastructure package**
 The CustomerEventHandler service will need to receive messages from the message-broker.
-I have created a nuget package (*PitStop.Infrastructure*) that contains a library that will make it easy to implement this without any specific knowledge about Rabbit MQ (the broker that is used in the solution).
+I have created a nuget package (*PitStop.Infrastructure*) that contains a library that will make it easy to implement this without any specific knowledge about RabbitMQ (the broker that is used in the solution).

 You need to add a reference to the *PitStop.Infrastructure* nuget package.
 The package is hosted in a private MyGet feed on the Internet.
 The location of the feed is specified in the nuget.config file in the solution, so it will automatically be resolved.